alessgorgo/SimpleCrypt/README.md

 1. **AES-256 Encryption**: Encryptix uses AES-256-CBC to secure data, a widely regarded and secure encryption method.
 2. **PBKDF2 Key Derivation**: Passkeys are derived using **PBKDF2** with 100,000 iterations, which strengthens the encryption against brute-force attacks.
+3. **Password Complexity Checks**: Passwords are validated for strength before processing.
-3. **Password via Environment Variable**: The `$PASSWORD` environment variable can be used to securely pass passwords for automated operations.
+4. **Password via Environment Variable**: The `$PASSWORD` environment variable can be used to securely pass passwords for automated operations.
-4. **Encrypted Data in JSON**: Encrypted files now store their initialization vector (IV) within a JSON format for better portability.
+5. **Encrypted Data in JSON**: Encrypted files now store their initialization vector (IV) within a JSON format for better portability.

 ---